The Importance of Financial Due Diligence for Real Estate Funds

 Expense Estimates

 Even a slight miscalculation of an annual expense can compound as you project those numbers out three, five or ten years.
 Consider home insurance in Florida, where premiums have tripled since 2019.
-If your financial estimates didn’t take these price jumps into account, your investment may be much less profitable than you originally thought.
+If your financial estimates didn’t take these sky high insurance premiums into account, your investment may be much less profitable than you originally thought.

 Tenant Analysis